nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/securing-backend-traffic.md

 ## Prerequisites

 - [Install]({{< relref "installation/" >}}) NGINX Gateway Fabric.
-Please note that the Gateway APIs from the experimental channel are required, and NGF must be deployed with the `- --experimental-features-enable` flag.
+Please note that the Gateway APIs from the experimental channel are required, and NGF must be deployed with the `--gateway-api-experimental-features` flag.
 - [Expose NGINX Gateway Fabric]({{< relref "installation/expose-nginx-gateway-fabric.md" >}}) and save the public IP address and port of NGINX Gateway Fabric into shell variables:

    ```text